OllieJones/mmww/readme.txt

 == Changelog ==

-= 0.9.3 =

- 1. Metadata extraction working for jpg, png, mp3, pdf files.
-(There's no metadata in gif files, and tiff files aren't supported by WordPress).
- 1. Integration with the V3.5 media manager is complete.
- 1. Automatic [audio] shortcode insertion working both pre- and post- WordPress 3.5.
- 1. The Settings page allows specification of templates for populating attachment-post fields.

- = 0.9.4 =

- 1. Add support for file ratings set by Windows Explorer and media player.

- = 1.0.0 =

-Add a PDF filter to the media manager.

-Add the reread-metadata function to the media manager.

-Add better metadata string templates.
-You can use parentheses to delimit optional parts of a metadata template string.
-For example, not all media files contain {copyright} metadata.
-If you put this into your metadata template string, it will omit the whole copyright clause if there's no {copyright}.

-      (Copyright &copy; {copyright} )

-The parentheses denote the whole clause as optional, and omitted if the metadata isn't available.
-Similarly, you can create a URL that will display a map, but only if latitude and longitude are available, like this:

-     (<A href="https://maps.google.com/?ll={latitude},{longitude}&z=18" target="_blank">Map {title}</A>)

- = 1.0.1 =

-* Jetpack's carousel plugin uses the {aperture} and {shutter_speed} items for photos, so retain them.
-Document already-existing {iso} and {focal_length} items.
-* Add {focal_length35} item for focal length in 35mm sensor size equivalent
-* Add {altitude} from GPS information.
-* Add {direction} from GPS information.
-270M means magnetic west, 180T means true south.
-* Add {scene_capture_type}, {sharpness}, {subject_distance} and {exposurebias}

- = 1.0.2 =

-A minor upgrade; Captures metadata correctly from PDFs containing multiple XMP chunks, thanks to Kevin Fraser for finding this bug.

- = 1.0.3 =

-A minor upgrade;
-* Add a {filename} tag for workflows where the filename is needed in the post.
-* Handle some non-ASCII trouble in titles, content, and tags.
-Thanks to Tony van der Voort for reporting these problems.

- = 1.0.4 =

-Upgrade to WP 3.8.
-Add more complete support for IPTC metadata, using {iptc:name} tags.

- = 1.0.5 =

-Upgrade to WP 3.8.1  Repair defect with exif's {iso} tag.
-Add Spanish and Serbian translations thanks to Ognjen Djuraskovic.

-Tests clean with WP 3.9.

 = 1.0.6 =

 * Upgrade to WP 4.2
 * Add "reread metadata" link to grid view of media per https://core.trac.wordpress.org/ticket/29056
 * Add WordPress-specific tags
       {wp:attachmentid}, {wp:parentid}, {wp:parenttitle}, {wp:parentslug}

-Tests clean with WP 4.1.1
+WordPress 4.1.1 compatibility.

+= 1.0.8 =
+WordPress 5.9 compatibility, minor bug fixes.

 == Upgrade Notice ==

- = 1.0.6 =
-Upgrade to WP 4.1.1  Add "reread metadata" link to grid view of media.
+Compatibility with WordPress 5.9, minor bug fixes.

 == Credits ==

-The stuff the US NSA is collecting isn't really metadata: it's call detail records.
-This stuff is metadata.
-Metadata can be poetry.

 Ognjen Djuraskovic of [firstsiteguide.com](https://www.firstsiteguide.com/) has generously provided Serbian and Spanish translations of MMWW. Хвала / Gracias / Thanks Ognjen!

 This plugin incorporates the Zend Media Framework by Sven Vollbehr and Ryan Butterfield which they generously made available under the BSD license.
 It comes in handy for retrieving and decoding the ID3 tags from audio files.
 See the LICENSE.txt file in this distribution.
 Copyright (c) 2005-2009 Zend Technologies USA Inc. (https://www.zend.com) Thanks, Sven and Ryan!